Brand Names: Apriso, Asacol HD, Delzicol, Lialda, Pentasa

 - Where can I get more information?

 Mesalamine affects a substance in the body that causes inflammation, tissue damage, and diarrhea.

 Some brands of mesalamine are for use only in adults, and some brands are for use in children who are at least 5 years old.

 Mesalamine may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include:

-- headache or dizziness;
+- rash; or